nil-andreas/live-clipper/ROADMAP.md

 ## Immediate Goals

-- **Goal 1**: Integrate with a live twitch chat
+- **Detect moments**: Automatically detect interesting moments in during a livestream
-- **Goal 2**: Option to clip interesting moments in a stream
+- **Clip moments**: Automatically clip interesting moments of a stream and display in some way
-- **Goal 3**: Pause/Reverse/Play/Live options for the streaming graph

 ---

 ## Future Ideas

-- **Clip moments**: Automatically clip interesting moments of a stream and display in some way
 - **Uploading to streaming platform**: Additionally, uploading the interesting clips to Youtube or some other platform
 - **Integrate AI**: Use LLMs to classify an interesting moment